Chickasaw Cultural Center FAQs

 There is no “admission” or charge to enter the campus.
-You can follow the paths throughout campus, visit the gift shops, browse the Aaholiitobli’ Honor Garden, go to the Traditional Village, make an appointment to research genealogy at Holisso: Center for the Study of Chickasaw History and Culture and tour our art gallery—all for free.
-Stomp dance demonstrations are Monday through Friday at 11 a.m., Saturdays at 11 a.m. and 2:30 p.m. and 1:30 p.m. on Sundays.
-A cultural class is offered Monday through Friday at 3 p.m.
-Stomp dance demonstrations and cultural classes are both free of charge to all visitors.
+You can follow the paths throughout campus, visit the gift shop, browse the Aaholiitobli’ Honor Garden, go to the Traditional Village, make an appointment to research genealogy at Holisso: The Center for Study of Chickasaw History and Culture and tour our art galleries—all for free.
+Stomp dance demonstrations are Tuesday through Saturday at 11 a.m. and 2 p.m.
+Stomp dance demonstrations and cultural demonstrations are also free of charge to all visitors.

 What costs exist on campus?